-Matt Cassel Tells Wild Story About Bill Belichick Literally Burying Tape After Ugly Loss
+NESN

 Over the years, the New England Patriots head coach has had unprecedented success, due in large part to his ability to almost always push the right buttons.

-One such case came following an ugly loss in 2008.
-In a story published on NBC Sports Boston, ex-Patriots quarterback Matt Cassel revealed that Belichick once literally buried game tape following an ugly loss.
+One such case came in 2008 following an ugly loss.
+In a story NBC Sports Boston published, ex-Patriots quarterback Matt Cassel revealed that Belichick once literally buried game tape following an ugly loss.

 When we lost, it was a different tone.
 I remember after we played the Miami Dolphins — it was the infamous Wildcat game in 2008, when Ronnie Brown and Ricky Williams came to Foxboro and rushed for like 250 yards (Editor’s note: 211 yards) — and we got absolutely stomped.